Jimmy Carter and his hometown of Plains celebrate the 39th president's 100th birthday

 “These last few months, 19 months, now that he’s been in hospice, it’s been a chance for our family to reflect,” he continued, “and then for the rest of the country and the world to really reflect on him.
 That’s been a really gratifying time.”

+President Joe Biden, who was the first sitting senator to endorse Carter’s 1976 campaign, praised his longtime friend for an “unwavering belief in the power of human goodness.”

+“You’ve always been a moral force for our nation and the world (and) a beloved friend to Jill and me and our family,” the 81-year-old president tells Carter in a tribute video filmed in front of Carter’s presidential portrait at the White House.

-At the White House, the front lawn is being decorated with a display of large lettering declaring "Happy Birthday President Carter" and the number 100.
+Outside the North Portico, the Bidens are placing a display of large lettering declaring "Happy Birthday President Carter" and the number 100.
 Carter has asked Biden to eulogize him at his state funeral when the time comes.
-Biden was a young Delaware senator in 1976 and was the first sitting senator to endorse Carter's campaign.

 The Carter Center on Sept.
 17 hosted a musical gala in Atlanta to celebrate the former president with a range of genres and artists, including some who campaigned with him in 1976.
 The event raised more than $1.2 million for the center's programs and will be broadcast Tuesday evening on Georgia Public Broadcasting.